Water-Meloon/GradResearch/README.md

 # GradResearch
 DNS MTD using SDN

 This Repo is for documenting the capstone progression.

 More details will be added along with the proceeding of the project

+# Setup

+## VBox

+Please refer to VM_SETUP.md

+## Client VM

+Please refer to Client Setup.md

+## DNS Server VMs

+Please refer to DNS Setup.md

+# Code

+## DNS_LOAD_BALANCE.py

+This is the code for the SDN controller.

+## graph.py

+This is the code for generating the resulting Load-balancing graph.